OpenSourceEconomics/ada_topics/src/ada_topics/python_basics/functions_principles/screencast/slides.md

 # Why functions are important

 - Help to re-use code and avoid duplication

 - Help to structure code and reduce cognitive load

 - Make individual code snippets testable
-- Help to make your projects more reproducible
-- Unlock the power of functional programming concepts
-- Are also the basis for good object oriented code

 ---